 Overall, crime is down in Crown Heights, and in Brooklyn as a whole.

-There has been 4.5% decrease in crime reported to Crown Heights’ 77th Precinct, and a 54% decrease reported to the neighborhood’s 71st Precinct during the week June 21 to June 27 compared to the same period last year.
+There has been a 10% reduction in crime reported to Crown Heights' 77th Precinct and 12.5% reduction reported to the neighborhood's 71st Precinct during the week March 1 to March 7 compared to the same period last year.

 Across the two precincts, there have been 32 incidents reported, including rape, robbery, felony assault, burglary, grand larceny and grand larceny auto.

-During the same period last year, there were 46 incidents reported, including 18 incidents of felony assault and six of burglary.
+During the same period last year, there were 36 incidents reported, including nine incidents of robbery and 14 of grand larceny.

-There have been six murders and 22 rapes reported this year in the neighborhood, compared with nine murders and 23 rapes reported by the same date in 2020.
+There has been three murders and six rapes reported this year in the neighborhood, compared with one murder and six rapes reported by the same date in 2020.

-Looking at the 28-day cycle, there has been a 18% increase in incident reports at the 77th Precinct and 28% decrease at the 71st Precinct this year on last.
+Looking at the 28-day cycle, there has been a 12.5% reduction in incident reports at the 77th Precinct and 10.9% reduction at the 71st Precinct this year on last.

-The most common incident reported over the week-long period was felony assault, with 19 reports.
-That is seven more reports of felony assault than the same period last year.
+The most common incidents reported over the week-long period were robbery, felony assault and grand larceny, with eight reports of each.
+That is one less robbery, two less burglaries and six less reports of grand larceny than the same period last year.

-On July 1, the 71st Precinct tweeted a photo of a gun one of the precinct’s public safety teams and the 77th Precinct tweeted a range of guns it had recovered — all in Crown Heights.
+Also on March 11, the 71st Precinct tweeted a photo of a gun one of the precinct's public safety teams had recovered in Crown Heights.

-Across the borough, there have been 526 incidents reported between June 21 and June 27, according to NYPD’s CompStat, including one murder and four rapes in Brooklyn South and 11 rapes in Brooklyn North.
-Across Brooklyn, there were 58 robberies and 134 felony assaults.
+Across the borough, there have been 471 incidents reported between March 1 and March 7, according to NYPD's CompStat, including one murder in Brooklyn South and one murder in Brooklyn North.
+There were five reported rapes across Brooklyn, 58 robberies and 117 felony assaults.